Chapter 1

 “Is she still staying in the hills above Pasadena?”
 I asked.

 “The Temple of the Rising Moon,” he said.
-“Hippy commune.”
+“Hippie commune.”
 He stroked his goatee, striving to appear thoughtful.
 “Maybe one of them pushed her into this.
-They’re like cattle—or zombies on drugs.
+They’re like cattle, or zombies on drugs.
 They’ll do anything their leader, ah, Ayer Dada, tells them.
 Sit on a mountain all night waiting for the aliens to return for them, hand over their cars and bank accounts.
 You might find her up there.”

 “I’ll drive up and take a look,” I said.